dillonHe/EasyEDA-Documents/Tutorial/Export.md

 The open EasyEDA Source file allows you to work on files at a text level which enables some powerful ways to manipulate schematic and spice files and symbols as well as PCB files and footprints.

-Copy the contents of this EasyEDA source into any text editor, then save the file.
+Click on the **Download** button or copy the contents of this EasyEDA source into any text editor, then save the file.
 You can paste the text back into this box and click Apply to update the display.
 If you have made no changes to the text then the canvas will show your file exactly as if it was saved and reopened from the EasyEDA server.

 This is a good way to share/backup your works.
 Your file doesn’t need to be saved to EasyEDA’s server.
 It can be highly compressed in any readily available format such as such as zip or 7z.
 It can be emailed to anyone who can then open it in EasyEDA without worrying if they have the same libraries as you.